HEROCape

 ABOUT THIS PROGRAM

 The Department of Physics and Astronomy offers a foreign study program in South Africa.
-Courses are taught by Dartmouth faculty directors on the campus of the University of Cape Town and the Southern African Large Telescope.
+Courses are taught by Dartmouth faculty directors on the campus of the University of Cape Town and the South African Astronomical Observatory.

 Through first-hand observations and intensive studies, students will learn about stars in the Milky Way and the Magellanic Clouds.
 The Large and Small Magellanic Clouds (nearby galaxies) are larger than the full moon and easily visible to the unaided eye.